jclark/pc-ptp-ntp-guide/gps.md

 ## BG7TBL TS-1

 This became available in 2023.
 Internally, it uses the u-blox LEA-M8T module.
+This is a single band module.

 I got mine on [AliExpress](https://www.aliexpress.com/item/1005005753445408.html) for $77.
 It's also available on eBay.